Warrens Bakery Hails Britain’s ‘Young Budding Baker of the Year’

 FLORRIE SMITH WALKS DOWN THE RED CARPET AT CORNWALL’S OLDEST BAKERY…

 It’s official – Florrie Smith of Portsmouth, aged 17, has been crowned ‘Young Budding Baker Of The Year‘ and received a winner’s welcome at Warrens Bakery in St Just, Cornwall.

 This is the first time that Warrens Bakery – founded in 1860 and the oldest bakery in Cornwall – has run the competition, open to 16-18 year olds.
-Warrens now has 70 stores across the country – part of a rapid programme of expansion – and nominations poured in by the thousand from the seven regions where stores are now located.
+Warrens now has 70 stores across the country – and nominations poured in by the thousand from the seven regions where stores are now located.